Wilferd/notpiazzasite/logs/ryanlogs.markdown

 nav_order: 3
 parent: Individual Logs
 ---
+## Log for Week 12: 11/14 - 11/18
+- 5 hours: bug fixes on old endpoints, like emails and image uploading

 ## Log for Week 11: 11/7 - 11/11
 - 4 hours: finished up image/file uploading
 - 1 hour: worked on other endpoints the team needed